Azure/azure-powershell/src/ResourceManager/RecoveryServices.SiteRecovery/Commands.RecoveryServices.SiteRecovery/help/New-AzureRmRecoveryServicesAsrRecoveryPlan.md

 ```

 ### -Name
-Name for the new Recovery plan.
+Name of the recovery plan.

 ```yaml
 Type: String